Residential International Students

 • Students may apply for OPT no earlier than three months before degree work is completed or as late as 60 days after the I-20 program end date

-• Standard OPT is valid for 12 months full-time employment
+• Standard OPT is valid for 12 months of full-time employment

 Social Security Card